TyrealGray/3JSModelEditor/README.md

-# RendererController.js
+# 3JSModelEditor
-A three.js class which provided mesh controllability and camera controllability
+A model editor based on three.js